How to Invest in Yourself and Make it Pay Off

 If you volunteer your time with a group that helps others or supports your community, you will meet new people, make contacts, learn new things, open doors in your mind and perhaps even give yourself new insight and empathy.

 Find the stories, photos, letters and maps that tell your family history.
-Write them down, put them into books or online.
+Write your memories, put them into books or online.
 They will inspire your grandchildren when they face their own life challenges.

-Don't let the knowledge and experience of past generations disappear.
+Don't let the knowledge and experience of older generations disappear.
+Every generation faces big and small problems.
+Tell the family stories of survival and everyday living.
 Preserve the positive values of the past.

 Invest in Creativity: